fungpin00/real-time-face-recognition-with-firebase/README.md

-# Face Recognition Login System with LFW Dataset
+# Face Recognition Login System with Firebase

 This project implements a face recognition-based login system using the Labeled Faces in the Wild \(LFW\) dataset.
 The system allows users to log in via traditional credentials \(username/password\) or by recognising their face in real-time using their webcam.
 The project integrates with Firebase for data storage and PyQt5 for the graphical user interface \(GUI\).